 For this is good and acceptable in the sight of God our Savior; who desires all people to be saved and come to full knowledge of the truth.
 (1 Tim.
 2:3-4, WEB)

 If we’re truly taking on God’s character, then we will share His desire for everyone to be saved and to fully know the truth.
 We won’t be able to watch quietly while the people around us walk toward death just because we’re scared of offending them.
 We need to love with the truth, as the Casting Crowns song says.

-Of course, we also need to pray for wisdom and discernment about how to share the truth.
+Of course, we also need to pray for wisdom and discernment about how to “speak truth in love” (Eph.
+4:15).
 We don’t want our method of preaching to turn people against God and cause them to stumble.
 That has happened far too often.
 We need to stay in God’s word, continue learning the truth ourselves, and apply it in our own lives before we can share it with others in a way that truly reflects the love of God.